pkali/scorch_src/Manuals/MANUAL_EN.md

 ![Name of players and game level screen.](images/DiffMenu.png)

 The second screen is shown for each player.
 Here you can use the cursor keys or joystick to select whether the tank will be driven by a human (HUMAN option) or a computer (other options).
-The [TAB] or [SELECT] key, and on the Atari 5200 console the [5] controller key allow you to choose which joystick port the player will use.
+The [TAB], [SELECT] or second joystick button, and on the Atari 5200 console the [5] controller key allow you to choose which joystick port the player will use.
 The [INVERSE] or [OPTION] key allows you to select one of the 3 available tank shapes.
 On the Atari 5200 console, this is achieved by cycling through joystick ports with the [5] key.
 At the same time, you can enter the name of the selected player from the keyboard.
 When the [RETURN] key is pressed or the Joystick button is pressed briefly, the screen switches to the next player until the difficulty levels for each player are selected.